Q: What is the overall goal for the University of Texas Health Intelligence Platform (UT-HIP)?

 - The University of Texas M.D.
 Anderson Cancer Center

 - The University of Texas Health Science Center at Tyler

 - The University of Texas System.

-- In the future it is expected that Dell Medical School and the Rio Grande Valley Medical School will also participate in the UT-HIP.
+- In the future it is expected that Dell Medical School and the Rio Grande Valley Medical School will also participate in UT-HIP.

 - Additionally, affiliate hospitals such as Memorial Herman, Harris Health System, Parkland Health System and University Health System could become part of the initiative.

 A: The University of Texas System, Office of Health Affairs chartered this effort and the University of Texas Health Science Center at Houston School of Biomedical Informatics serves as the Coordinating Center.
-Members of the UT-HIP leadership and steering committee are listed here.
+Members of UT-HIP leadership and steering committee are listed here.

 - Executive Sponsor, and Chair, Steering Committee: Ray Greenberg, MD, PhD, Executive Vice Chancellor, Health Affairs, the University of Texas System.